Scholarly Reassignment - Coastal Carolina University

 The major components of the application are:

-• Abstract of the proposal (for non-specialist readers)
+• Abstract (for non-specialist readers)

 • Curriculum Vitae